badsectorlabs/ludus/docs/versioned_docs/version-1/quick-start/install-ludus.md

 license_key: community            # Set this to your license key if you have one, or leave as community for community edition
 expose_admin_port: false          # Set this to true to expose the admin API globally
 reserved_range_numbers:           # An array of range numbers that should not be used by users (see networking docs for more info), example: [1,2,3,4]
-data_directory: /opt/ludus/db     # The directory to store the ludus database and some ludus data
-database_encryption_key: abc12... # The key used to encrypt data in the database.
-DO NOT CHANGE AFTER INSTALL
-wireguard_port: 51820             # The port WireGuard listens on
-cluster_mode: false               # Override cluster detection and for cluster mode on (true) or off (false)
-sdn_zone: ludus                   # The SDN Zone name Ludus will use for the `ludusnat` VNet and range VNets in cluster mode
-vxlan_tag_base: 0                 # The number that will be added to the VXLAN tag used for each range's VNet (vxlan_tag_base + range_number = Range VNet VXLAN tag)
 ```